Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 If you live near agricultural areas, well water, or in a region with known glyphosate watershed contamination, water is the next priority.
 Reverse osmosis is the most reliable option.

 - Best: an under sink reverse osmosis system.
-The AquaTru Countertop RO System is a no install option that removes glyphosate, PFAS, fluoride, and most other contaminants.
+The Bluevua RO100ROPOT Countertop RO is a no install option that removes glyphosate, PFAS, fluoride, and most other contaminants.
+It also uses a borosilicate glass carafe instead of a plastic reservoir, so filtered water never touches plastic.
 Under sink systems from APEC and Home Master cost less per gallon and integrate cleanly into a kitchen.

 - Good: a high quality activated carbon block filter certified for pesticide reduction.
 Berkey filters and Clearly Filtered pitchers have third party testing that includes glyphosate reduction.